spacecloud-io/space-docs/content/essentials/mutations/update.md

   </div>
 </div>

-### Multipy operation
+### Multiply operation

 `mul` operator multiplies a field's value by the given value.

 > **Note:** The multiplier can be float as well to achieve division.

-Example: Your pokemon has evolved and you want to multiply it's combat power by 2:
+Example: Your pokemon has evolved, and you want to multiply its combat power by 2:

 <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">